Home Tips & Tricks How to Trim Strings and Keep HTML Tags – Snippet Included

 There are a lot of methods for trimming strings that take into account the number of chars versus the number of words, but things get a bit complicated when we need to keep the HTML tags at the same time.
 Don’t they?

-Consistent appearance
+Consistent Appearance

 Most of the time, when displaying content for archives, one of the challenges is to make all the items look similar, or have almost the same size.
 This is directly related to the content of each post.

-We can use the WordPress native function `wp_trim_words` that allows us to get a substring that contains a specified number of words.
+that allows us to get a substring that contains a specified number of words.
 That is not working as we intend all the time, as some words a longer, and the resulting string after applying this type of trimming can vary to a great degree.

-How to solve this
+How to Solve This?

-So, to get more uniformity for the items we display, we are aiming to use a function that takes into account the number of chars versus the number of words.
+In order to get more uniformity for the items we display, we are aiming to use a function that takes into account the number of chars versus the number of words.
 There are a lot of methods to do so, but things get a bit complicated when we need to keep the markup at the same time (like preserving tags, for example, links, bold or italic text, etc.).

-PHP function
+PHP Snippet

 This is a simple snippet you can use to achieve this.